-I haven’t been to a car boot sale for a while, and they’re not my typical outing, but I do like a look around one now and then to see if anything cool or interesting catches my eye.
+I haven’t been to a car boot sale for ages, and they’re not my typical outing, but I do love a look around one now and then to see if anything interesting catches my eye.

 I looked up where to go online, based around West Yorkshire, and the selling point for this one was it starts in the afternoon, 12-4pm.
 Perfect, time for a lazy morning and good breakfast before going.

-I’ve been to this one before, but got there really late, and there weren’t really any stalls there.
+I’ve been to this one before, but got there really late, and there weren’t really any stalls left.

 On arrival, we were surprised to see a huge queue outside the farmer’s auction market it’s held in.
 It was £1 to get in, but there was early entry for £5. £5?!
 Who pays that for a rummage in some old boxes?
 I saw a guy come out with some small bits of junk.
 They may well have been bargains, but I bet the added fiver meant they weren’t!